Tax-exempt savings plans are another way to save on behalf of a child, without paying tax on the money they receive.

 What is a junior ISA?

-Junior ISAs are investment accounts for children, where the money is locked-in for the child until they turn 18 and there is no tax to pay on the money they take out.
+Junior ISAs (JISAs) are long-term saving or investment accounts for children, where the money is locked-in for the child until they turn 18.
 They have to be opened by the parent or legal guardian of the child but anyone can pay in.

 Your child can have a cash junior ISA, a stocks and shares junior ISA, or both.
 You can put up to £9,000 each tax year into junior ISAs in a child’s name.